RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Checks before submitting

-* Did you create a folder Javascript in your repo?
-* Does your submission contain a PDF with the answers to the questions in Section "Questions" ?
+* Create a folder Homework in your DataProcessing repository on GitHub.
+In folder Homework create folder Javascript and push a PDF file with answers there.

 # Javascript: line graph

-The assignment of week 3 is to create a line graph of the temperature at the De Bilt weather station.
+The assignment of this week is to create a line graph of the temperature at the De Bilt weather station.
 We will implement this plot using JavaScript and the HTML 5 canvas-element.
 The canvas-element provides an API with which graphics can be created using JavaScript.